mycroftwilde/devil-steps-in-a-myth-system/ref_guide/README.md

 It is also overlayed with the idea that a Myth System, the lens system with which we interpretate our experiences ... isn't "Real" ... not in the way we think of the word "Real," anyway ... it's a built systems interprative experience ... it's a part of the human experience to create that system, but, that system will always house ... problems ... our Devils, if we will.

-This project is intended to represent that we must approach the things we fear, perhaps even walk the same steps of the devil himself ... in advocay for our personal agency and so that we can finally make a choice of our own.
+This project is intended to represent this idea - that we must approach the things we fear, perhaps even walk the same steps of the devil himself ... so we can finally learn to make real choices and see the world, OUR reality, for what it is.

 ##